Data protection and disclaimer

 8. How do I prevent the use of cookies and web analytics tools?

-The use of cookies can be managed via the cookie banner.
-Functionally necessary cookies are required from a technical perspective for the display of our digital presence and cannot be deselected via the cookie banner.
+Please note that the consent banner with direct control of cookies is being introduced gradually on the various microsites.
+If the old cookie banner is still displayed on the page you visit, the use of cookies can only be managed via the browser functions (settings or add-ons).
 Most browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
-You can also delete cookies on your computer or mobile device using the corresponding function in your browser.
+You can also delete cookies on your computer or mobile device using the feature for doing so in your browser.

 To enable or disable cookies in your web browser: